poastoast/Bash_n_Smash/README.md

 ignore the version numbers in the file name, just check the branches for the most recent releases

 to install, the forward, bottom, and rear screws (as when looking at the board wheels down) need to be removed, hook the front end first, and slide the back on.
-The front and rear screws need 15mm length screws to compensate the thickness of the guards, but the bottom scerw can stay the same when you reinstall it.
+The front and rear screws need 15mm length screws to compensate the thickness of the guards, but the bottom screw can stay the same when you reinstall it.

 [photos will be added at some point to help understand]